Yes, it does!

-A month ago I commented on a post on Facebook and said that ‘Women should recognise their privileges too’ and a lady friend asked me which ones.
-This got me rallied up to think deeply about my comment because to me I see us women as privileged in our own way away from what men have.
+A month ago I commented on a post on Facebook and said that ‘Women should recognize their privileges too’ and a lady friend asked me ‘which ones?’
+This got me rallied up to think deeply about my comment because to me I see us, women, as privileged in our own way away from what men have.

-As the exchange went on, I realised we have ignored our feminine privileges and considered masculinity as the best way to live in this world.
+As the exchange went on, I realized we have ignored our feminine privileges and considered masculinity the best way to live in this world.
 To me, this is wrong.
-We can’t aspire to be like men, do things men do and the lot.
+We can’t aspire to be like men, do things men do, and the lot.
 We are women of our own secret power and we should nurture that.

-Some of the privileges I have identified we woman have are;
+Some of the privileges I have identified we women have are;

 - Women can get away with domestic violence.
-This is not a good one but it exists.
-Domestic violence in all its forms and done whoever female or male is wrong but women tend to get away with it because the world thinks men are the brutal ones, they have the power as masculinity dictates.
-Yes, men also exercise they hand a lot but can never get away with it other factors constant but women can.
+This is not a good one, but it exists.
+Domestic violence in all its forms and done by either females or males is wrong but women tend to get away with it.
+This is because the world thinks men are the brutal ones, they have the power as masculinity dictates.
+Yes, men also exercise their hands a lot but can never get away with it other ‘factors held constant’ but women can.

 - If we women choose not to spend our entire lives scrambling up the ladder of career success, nobody will care.
 If we want to marry men who make more money than we do (and let’s face it, most of us do, no matter what we say), nobody will think we’re being exploitative.
 No one looks sideways if we decide to stay home for a while to be full-time moms and housewives.
 Conversely, stay-at-home men have low, low social status (and, often, low self-esteem).
 In many ways, we have a far wider range of socially acceptable life choices than men have.

 Do you know that despite the steady dismantling of barriers to women, women persist in not wanting what men want?
-Yet the most equal societies on Earth are the Nordic states and the Netherlands, who have generous parental-leave systems, good social safety nets and high-quality part-time jobs.
+Yet the most equal societies on Earth are the Nordic states and the Netherlands, which have generous parental-leave systems, good social safety nets, and high-quality part-time jobs.
 But guess what?
 Women still work less than men, there.